BabylonJS/OldDocumentationSite/content/How_To/contribute/how_to_start.md

 # Pre-Requisites
 * Reading the [contribution guidelines](https://github.com/BabylonJS/Babylon.js/blob/master/contributing.md).
 * An ability to code in Typescript.
 Babylon.js is written in Typescript then compiled and distributed in Javascript.
-* An account with Github, a web-based hosting service for version control using Git.
-Babylon.js is stored and maintained on Github.
-* A fork (a copy) of Babylon.js as a repository in your Github account.
 * Know how to use a Command Line Interpreter (CLI).
 Used to issue Git commands.
-* Git installed on your local computer.
-Used to clone your fork of Babylon.js onto your computer, manage local changes and push (send) committed (finalised) changes back to your fork.
-From there you can request that your fork can be pulled (fetched and merged) into the Babylon.js repository.
-* Node.js installed on your computer.
-This also installs NPM (Node Package Manager) on your computer.
-NPM is used to install a variety of applications that will be used in by Gulp in compiling and building a distribution version on your local computer.
-* Gulp installed on your computer.
-Gulp provides the build instructions.
-* An Integrated Design Environment (IDE) that links with Git in which to edit Babylon.js, Visual Studio Code for example.

 # Install Git